RickyMehra06/Pricing_Strategy_for_Listing_Files_AWS/README.md

 ## Challenges and other objectives:

-* Using MS Excel it takes 40-45 minutes to preprocess the each invetory file in order to create the required Product Listing File for a particular region.
+* Using MS Excel it takes 40-45 minutes to process production ready Product Listing File for a particular region.
-* Since Amazon fee is charged on selling price, using MS excel seller cannot achieved the target selling price for the desired amount of profit.
+* Since Amazon fee is charged on selling price, using MS excel the target selling price cannot be achieved for the desired amount of profit.

 ## Solution Provided: